-Now I've created this reality, I think, the only thing left to do is make it a reality.
+Now I've created this reality, I think, the only thing left to do is make it reality.
 In just four days, London’s best restaurant will come alive.
 I'm going to open The Shed at Dulwich.

 But how?
-I've never even had more than three people over at once, let alone provided dinner and drinks for 20.
+I've never even had more than three people round at once, let alone provided dinner and drinks for 20.
 There's only one way to do it: recreating the exact location people have been describing in reviews for the past six months.

 Our success is down to the gaming of TripAdvisor?
 I'll fill half the tables with people I know, talking loudly about how delicious everything is.